Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaignclassic/adobe-campaign-classic-release-notes.md

 ## May 18, 2022

-### iOS AEPAudience 3.0.4

-* Fixed an issue where lifecycle data was included in signalWithData requests.

 ### Android Campaign Classic 1.0.2

 * Android Campaign Classic SDK is now Adobe Campaign Classic (ACC) v8 compatible!
 Broadlog ID can be provided in the UUID format in the notification tracking APIs.